mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

 ### Create the connection

-The first step is to create a connection. mParticle uses this information in order to establish a connection with your Snowflake database.
+The first step is to create a connection. mParticle uses this information in order to establish a connection with your data warehouse.

 1. In Postman, ensure the environment drop-down is pointed to the Environment configuration you recently imported.